Katie Dease, Au.D.

 Crickets, crickets, crickets.

 I hear them all the time, even in the winter.
-I hear them more in my left ear than my right.
-At times they are loud — really loud.
+I hear them more in one ear than the other.
+Sometimes they don't sound like crickets, but a ringing, hissing and even chirping.
+At times, they're loud — really loud.
 I have tinnitus.

 I'm not alone.
 Nearly 45 million people suffer from tinnitus or head noises.
 The sound, or sounds, may be intermittent or annoyingly continuous in one or both ears.